protocolbuffers/protobuf/java/README.txt

   many cases reading the default works and determining whether the field was received over the wire is irrelevant.

-optional_field_style={default,accessors} (default: default)
+optional_field_style={default,accessors,reftypes} (default: default)
-  Defines the style of the generated code for _optional_ fields only.
+  Defines the style of the generated code for fields.

+  * default *

   In the default style, optional fields translate into public mutable Java fields, and the serialization process is as discussed in the "IMPORTANT" section above.

+  * accessors *

   When set to 'accessors', each optional field is encapsulated behind 4 accessors, namely get<fieldname>(), set<fieldname>(), has<fieldname>() and clear<fieldname>() methods, with the standard semantics.
 The hazzer's return value determines whether a field is serialized, so this style is useful when you need to serialize a field with the default value, or check if a field has been explicitly set to its default value from the wire.

-  Required fields are still translated to one public mutable Java field each, and repeated fields are still translated to arrays.
+  In the 'accessors' style, required fields are still translated to one public mutable Java field each, and repeated fields are still translated to arrays.
 No accessors are generated for them.

-  optional_field_style=accessors cannot be used together with java_nano_generate_has=true.
-If you need the 'has' flag for any required field (you have no reason to), you can only use java_nano_generate_has=true.

-  IMPORTANT: When using the 'accessor' style, ProGuard should always be enabled with optimization (don't use -dontoptimize) and allowing access modification (use -allowaccessmodification).
+  IMPORTANT: When using the 'accessors' style, ProGuard should always be enabled with optimization (don't use -dontoptimize) and allowing access modification (use -allowaccessmodification).
 This removes the unused accessors and maybe inline the rest at the call sites, reducing the final code size.
   TODO(maxtroy): find ProGuard config that would work the best.

+  * reftypes *

+  When set to 'reftypes', each proto field is generated as a public Java field.
+For primitive types, these fields use the Java reference types such as java.lang.Integer instead of primitive types such as int.

+  In the 'reftypes' style, fields are initialized to null (or empty arrays for repeated fields), and their default values are not available.
+  They are serialized over the wire based on equality to null.

+  The 'reftypes' mode has some additional cost due to autoboxing and usage of reference types.
+In practice, many boxed types are cached, and so don't result in object creation.
+However, references do take slightly more memory than primitives.

+  The 'reftypes' mode is useful when you want to be able to serialize fields with default values, or check if a field has been explicitly set to the default over the wire without paying the extra method cost of the 'accessors' mode.

+  Note that if you attempt to write null to a required field in the reftypes mode, serialization of the proto will cause a NullPointerException.
+This is an intentional indicator that you must set required fields.

+  NOTE
+  optional_field_style=accessors or reftypes cannot be used together with java_nano_generate_has=true.
+If you need the 'has' flag for any required field (you have no reason to), you can only use java_nano_generate_has=true.

 To use nano protobufs: